redxking/ThroneAndLibertyBot/README.md

 Future Enhancements

-	•	Obstacle Avoidance:
+	1. Obstacle Avoidance:
 	•	Implement logic to detect and navigate around obstacles in the environment.
-	•	Camera Angle Normalization:
+	2. Camera Angle Normalization:
-	•	Ensure the bot can maintain a consistent camera angle for better navigation.
+	•	Ensure the bot maintains a consistent camera angle for better navigation.
-	•	Expanded Goals:
+	3. Expanded Goals:
 	•	Add objectives like quest completion or resource collection.

+This format renders the directory structure correctly and includes the required note about ensuring the game window title matches the current game version.
+Let me know if you'd like additional edits!